-William C. Nylin, Jr. was appointed to our board as Executive Vice Chairman of the Board by the board of directors on March 28, 2006, to fill the newly created ninth board position.
+William C. Nylin, Jr. was appointed as Chairman of our board on June 2, 2009, and previously served as Executive Vice Chairman of the Board by the board of directors from March 28, 2006 until his current position.
 Dr. Nylin served as our Chief Operating Officer from 1995 until June 1, 2007.
 From 1995 until April 1, 2006, Dr. Nylin also served as our President.
-He was a director of the predecessor to the Company commencing in 1993, and remained a member until September 2003, when the Company became a publicly held entity.
-In addition to responsibilities as Executive Vice Chairman, Dr. Nylin has direct responsibility for information technology and risk management.
+He was a director of the predecessor to the company commencing in 1993, and remained a member of that board of directors until September 2003, when the company became a publicly held entity.
+Dr. Nylin currently provides services to the company in the specific areas of information technology and risk management, while providing counsel and advice in all areas of our operations.
 From 1984 to 1995, Dr. Nylin held several executive management positions, including Deputy Chancellor and Executive Vice President of Finance and Operation, at Lamar University in Beaumont, Texas.
 Dr. Nylin obtained his B.S. degree in mathematics from Lamar University, and holds both a masters and doctorate degree in computer sciences from Purdue University.
 He has also completed a post-graduate program at Harvard University.
-Dr. Nylin is 66 years old.
+Dr. Nylin is 67 years old.

 Scott L. Thompson has served as a director since June 2004.
 Mr. Thompson has been designated as a certified director by the National Association of Corporate Directors.
-Mr. Thompson is currently the Chief Executive Officer and President of Dollar Thrifty Automotive Group, Inc., and a member of its board of directors, positions he has had since October 13, 2008.
-From May 2008 until October 13, 2008, Mr. Thompson served as Senior Executive Vice President and Chief Financial Officer of Dollar Thrifty.
+Mr. Thompson is currently the Chief Executive Officer and President of Dollar Thrifty Automotive Group, Inc., and a member of its board of directors, positions he has held since October 13, 2008.
+From May 2008 until October 13, 2008, Mr. Thompson served as Senior Executive Vice president and Chief Financial Officer of Dollar Thrifty.
 Mr. Thompson retired from Group 1 Automotive, Inc. where he played a major role in the founding and subsequent growth of that New York Stock Exchange listed and Fortune 500 Company.
 He served as Executive Vice President, Chief Financial Officer and Treasurer of Group 1 from February 2002 until his retirement in January 2004.
 From 1996 until February 2002, Mr. Thompson served as Senior Vice President, Chief Financial Officer and Treasurer of Group 1.
-From 1991 to 1996, Mr. Thompson served as Executive Vice President, Operations and Finance for KSA Industries, Inc., a billion dollar diversified enterprise with interests in automotive retailing, investments, energy and professional sports.
-Mr. Thompson is also a director of Houston Wire and Cable.
+From 1991 to 1996, Mr. Thompson served as Executive Vice President.
+Operations and Finance for KSA Industries.
+Inc., a billion dollar diversified enterprise with interests in automotive retailing, investments, energy and professional sports.
+Mr. Thompson has previously served, during the previous five years, on the board of directors of UAP Holding Corp. through 2008, and is currently the Chairman of the Board of Houston Wire and Cable.
 Mr. Thompson has extensive experience in automotive retailing, investments, energy and professional sports and is a certified public accountant.
-Mr. Thompson is 50 years old.
+Mr. Thompson is 51 years old.

-William T. Trawick has served as a director of the Company since September 2003, when the Company became a publicly held entity.
+William T. Trawick has served as a director of the company since September 2003, when the company became a publicly held entity.
 Since August 2000, Mr. Trawick has served as Executive Director of NATM Buying Corporation where he oversees the administrative activities of the multi-billion dollar regional group purchasing program of which we are a member.
 He also functioned as a consultant to our merchandising department until September, 2006.
 From September 1996 to July 1999, Mr. Trawick served as our Vice President of Merchandising and was responsible for all product purchasing, merchandising and store operations.
-Mr. Trawick is 62 years old.
+Mr. Trawick is 63 years old.